adamxoserve/blazor-fluxor/samples/01-CounterSample/README.md

 This sample shows how to take the standard Visual Studio Blazor template and Fluxorize it.

 ### Creating the project
-1. Create a new Blazor website using the template in Visual Studio (See the [Official Blazor-Fluxor nuget page] for details on how to install Blazor).
+1. Create a new Blazor website using the template in Visual Studio (See [Blazor University][1] for details on how to install Blazor).
 2. Name the project `CounterSample`.
 3. Add the Blazor-Fluxor nuget package to your Client project.